I’m not your lawyer and the below is not legal advice. Note disclaimer.

 …that’s just not true.
 The statute says nothing of the sort.

 The Federal Government is constitutionally barred by the First Amendment from regulating protected speech (See: “Congress shall make no law… abridging the freedom of speech,” U.S. Const., Amend.
 I).
 Accordingly, the regulation of “hate speech” and other forms of highly objectionable content, such as that complained of by the Times or Mr. Thompson, has been outside of province of Congress for 228 years.
-It cannot have been intended to be regulated by the Communications Decency Act or any other statute.
+Congressional regulation of “hate speech” is unconstitutional.
+An illegal purpose cannot have been intended with the passage of the Communications Decency Act or any other statute.

-The intent of Congress is that companies who operate legal businesses are immune from liability arising from user-generated content, subject to the few aforementioned carve-outs under federal law.
+The intent of Congress is that companies who operate legal businesses are immune from liability arising from publishing user-generated content, subject to the few aforementioned carve-outs under federal law.
 Period.
-They’re also immune from the (civil) consequences of good-faith moderation of objectionable content.
+They’re also immune from suit with regard to good-faith moderation of objectionable content on their sites.
 Period.

 Section 230 is a one-way street: “these are the rules, because the unrestricted development of the Internet is good for America.”
 Congress goes out of its way to tell us that this is what it intended.
 To do this we need to navigate away from Wikipedia, look up the statute and scroll up one sub-section to the (legally non-binding) preamble, Section 230(b), in which Congress says: